 STEP 4: Think about what you want to write – B2C email marketing campaign content plan

-Content of your B2C email marketing depends on the reason why you send your newsletters – so the triggering event: e.g. abandoned cart in your e-commerce store, download of a lead magnet, or subscription via a sign-up form on your website or blog.
+The content of your B2C email marketing depends on the reason why you send your newsletters – so the triggering event: e.g. abandoned cart in your e-commerce store, download of a lead magnet, or subscription via a sign-up form on your website or blog.

-So – the starting point is thinking how you’re gonna start the conversation with your new subscriber, and then – how you’re gonna follow it up.
+So – the starting point is thinking about how you’re gonna start the conversation with your new subscriber, and then – how you’re gonna follow it up.
 And the follow-up really matters – if you send 3 ‘abandoned cart’ emails – this will result in 69% more purchases (on average) than if you send only one.